 - 1 pound (450 g) small carrots, with greens

 - 2 tablespoons (30 g) extra virgin olive oil

 - Sea salt

 - ½ cup (100 g) Greek yogurt

 - Heat oven to 400 degrees.

 - Trim the carrots, reserving the green tops, and slice some in half lengthwise so that they’re all about the same thickness.
 Toss on a small rimmed baking sheet with olive oil, orange juice and generous pinch of salt.
-Roast until carrots are tender and browned on the tips.
+Roast until carrots are tender and browned on the tips, about 20 minutes.

 - Wash a small handful of the carrot greens and chop.
 Stir the yogurt until smooth and creamy and spread over the bottom of a serving plate.
 Arrange the carrots on top of the yogurt.
 Sprinkle with the some of the spiced almonds and greens.